pporrasebi/darkspaceproject/README.md

     * The search is done through the full text when the paper is open access (PMC) or only abstract otherwise.
     * The dataset comprises almost 740000 potential pairs, along with the PMIDs for the papers from which they were inferred.

-#### Strategies we are considering, but have not been implemented yet
+#### Strategies we are planning, but have not been implemented yet

 * BioGrid data: We need to identify how much information is curated in BioGrid as well, since any predicted interaction will be prioritized down if it is already curated there.
 * Laitor/PESCADOR/MedLine Ranker: (Miguel Andrade and Adriano Barbosa) Text mining tools that allow ranking of the term co-occurrences.
 * GO IPIs: 'Inferred from Protein Interaction' annotations made by GO curators.
 Available through a new PSICQUIC server (EBI-GOA-nonIntAct).
-* Denes interaction map.
+* OmniPath: Meta-database of pathway associations derived from the literature (Dénes Türei).
 * STRING database predictions.
 * UniProtKB CC subunit lines: They detail complexes internal interactions that might not be curated by IMEx.
 * Structure predictions using LAMs (Local Approximate Models)